Veterinary Business Management

 Students must complete 10 required credit hours by successfully completing the following courses, externship and clerkship with a passing grade (S) or receiving a grade of 80 or higher during their 3rd and 4th years at the UF-College of Veterinary Medicine.
 Complete details can be found in the student handbook: http://education.vetmed.ufl.edu/student-services/student-handbook-pdf/

 Course#, Title, Credits, When Offered, Short Description

 Course Coordinator: Dr. Martha Mallicote.
 Course will evaluate successful business behaviors and successful business disciplines.
-Students will build their observational and diagnostic skills by interviewing hospital owners and reviewing their business practices.
-This externship is generally offered two or three times during the summer semester and is open to seniors only.
-Externship dates for Summer of 2015 are June 15-26, 2015, and July 13-24, 2015.
+Students will build their observational and diagnostic skills by reviewing business practices and financials.
+This externship is generally offered during the senior summer semester and is open to seniors only.

-VEM 5730, Practice Based Equine Clerkship, 2 credits, Variable
+VEM 5730/5846, Practice Based Equine Clerkship/Small Animal Practice Based Clerkship, 2 credits, Variable.

-Course Coordinator: Dr. Amanda House.
-The purpose of this course is to provide students with on-farm, primary care experience with horses in physical examinations, diagnosis, treatment, herd health, routine surgery and practice management.
+The purpose of these courses is to provide students with primary care experience in physical examinations, diagnosis, treatment, herd health, routine surgery and practice management.
 This clerkship is offered to juniors in their summer or fall semesters and seniors in the first rotation of their summer semester and throughout their spring semester.

 VEM 5032, Veterinary Business and Professional Development, 1 credit, Spring

-Course Coordinator: Dr. Dana Zimmel.
+Course Coordinator: Dr. Martha Mallicote.
 The goals of this course are to explore how personal financial obligations relate to career path planning and preparation, identify communication skills for managing clients successfully and review the components of veterinary business finance.
 You will take this course during the spring of your junior year.